This page displays last 20 Severe Weather Alerts issued by the National Weather Service

 Severe Thunderstorm Warning

-National Weather Service Raleigh NC
+National Weather Service Springfield MO

 * Severe Thunderstorm Warning for...

-College, moving northeast at 45 mph.
+Highlandville, moving east at 30 mph.

 SOURCE...Radar indicated.